debasmita-b/debasmita-b.github.io/_pages/about.md

 My graduate work is supported by an NSF EAGER Award (2023-2024) and an NSF Small Grant (2024-2027).
 I am also a [Croucher Scholar](https://scholars.croucher.org.hk/) as of Fall 2022.

-In my free time, you can find me lifting weights, reading a mystery, listening to live music, experimenting with new recipes, or playing a cosy co-op video game!
+In my free time, you can find me lifting weights, reading a mystery, enjoying live music, experimenting with new recipes, or playing a cosy co-op video game!

 News
 ======